-We’ve all suffered the disappointment of purchasing an item online, only to find something completely different inside the package when it finally arrives.
+We’ve all at some point suffered the disappointment of purchasing an item online, only to find something completely different inside the package when it finally arrives.

 But what if your dud purchase ended up being deadly?

-We’ve found that almost 1/3 of people in the UK have fallen victim to counterfeit scams when shopping online - that’s the equivalent of 18 million people!
+We’ve found that a quarter of people in the UK have fallen victim to counterfeit scams when shopping online and one in ten Brits have first hand experience of an electrical fire or shock caused by an electrical product they have purchased online.

 How to spot fake electrical products online